AlexaWu/Python---Databases-and-Web-Data/Using Python to Access Web Data.md

 #### Name: Ismaeel
 ---
-# Extracting Data from XML
+# Part 5 - Extracting Data from XML

 Write a Python program which will prompt for a URL, read the XML data from that URL using **urllib** and then parse and extract the comment counts from the XML data, compute the sum of the numbers in the file.